 Tug-a-war and leap frog were both popular in Ancient Egypt.
 These would be great “back burner” games if you need to fill a few extra minutes.

 We all know Senet was a big hit with young and old alike.
 Mancala was also very popular as well as Mehen.
 I’ll have to do some more research on Mehen, but Mancala is still a popular game today.
 In fact, I Just picked up two sets at Wal-mart for $4.97 each.
-There are instructions on how to make your own Senet game and two sets of rules to play by (p44-45).
-Email me and I’d be happy to send them along!
+There are instructions on how to make your own Senet game in the book or you can hop over to this blog to read more.

 Admittedly, I haven’t look real well at Group’s materials yet, so they might already suggest this.
-The book suggests using milk or juice cartons to make your mud bricks in (p31).
+The book suggests using milk or juice cartons to make your mud bricks in.
 That’s something that will be easy to collect from the congregation.
 Now, where to find enough dirt?

 Well, that’s all for now.
 Pick up your own copy or stay tuned for more great ideas!